Justin Casquejo: 220 Central Park South

 In November 2016 Casquejo hung from a construction crane at the not-yet-completed 950 ft 220 Central Park South.

 Other climbs and arrests

-Despite his probation Casquejo made other climbs. for which he was arrested.
+Despite his probation, Casquejo has made other climbs, for which he was arrested.
+As of January 2024, he regularly shares Instagram reels featuring himself engaging in similar feats of climbing tall structures, primarily in New York City, but also in Hong Kong.